xstrof00/arcor2_sar/Calibration/README.md

 python project_graycode.py 1080 1920
 ```

-When the script finishes, move the chessboard, so that it is facing the camera in a different angle and with a different attitude (possibly in a different location) than before and run the script again.
+When the script finishes, move the chessboard, so that it is facing the camera at a different angle and with a different attitude (possibly in a different location) than before and run the script again.

 Repeat this whole process at least 5 times to improve the calibration accuracy.